 That is your modern Democratic Party.

-They take on breathtaking hypocrisy, just like Quid and Pro and Quo and Joe and Zero Experience Hunter, and you're not getting the billion unless you fire the prosecutor investigating my zero experienced son.
+They take on breathtaking hypocrisy, just like Quid and Pro and Quo and Joe and Zero Experience Hunter, and you're not getting the billion unless you fire the prosecutor investigating my zero experience son.

-Just like they were so upset about Russia collusion.
+They'll protect, just like they protected Hillary, just like they were so upset about Russia collusion.

-Oh, what about those that delete subpoenaed emails?
+Well, what about those that delete subpoenaed emails?

 Crickets.